Last Updated on Jul 17, 2021

 4: On My iPhone or My iPad Missing in Files app

 For the new iOS device, you can’t see On My iPhone/iPad in the Files app.
-Let’s see how to enable On My iPhone/iPad in the Files app.
+So let’s see how to enable On My iPhone/iPad in the Files app.

 5: Sync files over USB-to-Lighting on Files App

-We can save Flash drive file to local files app storage – in one place.
+We can save Flash drive files to local files app storage – in one place.
 Know how it works!

 - 1. Plug your 8-pin flash drive on iPhone’s charging slot.